wloverde/DNDCommerce/README.md

 - [Questions](#questions)

 ## Installation

-To begin installation please follow the following instructions:
+To begin installation (for development) please follow the following instructions:

 1. Please open the CLI(command line interface)